Steve King: Gun rights

 King opposes stricter regulations on gun ownership.
 In 2017, King said that a bill to close the so-called "gun show loophole" and add background checks for individuals who bought guns at gun shows would ruin "Christmas at the Kings'" if it passed.
-In 2018, King criticized 18-year-old Parkland shooting survivor X González, attempting to tie González to Communist Cuba.
+In 2018, King criticized 18-year-old Parkland high school shooting survivor X González, attempting to tie González to Communist Cuba.
 In 2018, he said that easy access to guns should not be blamed for gun violence, but rather video games, cultural changes, lack of prayer in schools, gun-free zones, family break-ups, and the stimulant medication Ritalin.

-Health care
+Healthcare

 King is a staunch opponent of the Affordable Care Act (Obamacare) and has led attempts to repeal it.
 He fought against Medicare and Medicaid covering a number of medications such as Viagra, which he called "recreational drugs".

 In January 2017, King said that in the wake of the 2016 presidential election, "it has become abundantly clear that the American people have overwhelmingly rejected Obamacare time and time again" and called for congressional Republicans to "take swift action to fulfill our promise to We the People and repeal this unconstitutional and egregious law passed by hook, crook and legislative shenanigan."
 In May 2017, King said he had moved from supporting the American Health Care Act, the Republican replacement to the Affordable Care Act, to being unsure as a result of benefits such as emergency services, hospitalization and prescription drugs that were added following his backing of the measure: "Once they negotiated [essential health benefits] with the Freedom Caucus and Tuesday Group, it is hard for me to imagine they will bring that language in the Senate, or that it will be effective because they diluted this thing substantially."
 King added that he and Trump agreed on the need for the federal government to not have a role in health insurance and that Republicans would not have had difficulty repealing the Affordable Care Act had the party prioritized its replacement within the first week of the 115th Congress, in January 2015.